jmh3434/java-precourse/Precourse Java.md

 #### What are we building?

-Full Stack Applications utilizing modern technologies -  **Databases, APIs, Servers,** and more!
+Full Stack iOS and Android Applications utilizing modern technologies -  **Databases, APIs, Servers,** and more!

 #### How?

 Using **Object Oriented** development techniques to help modularize and enhance code.
 There are multiple **programming paradigms** and we will go over them.
 This means that there are multiple ways to accomplish the same code.
 With proper **access control**, we have access to classes so that we can create objects.

-#### To Solve What Problem?

-We will go over common **design pattern** solutions to help solve common programming problems

-#### What's the point?

-Computers can solve problems faster than humans and that's the power of computer programming.
-We will go over approaches to speed up computer performance for searching and optimization, analyzing **Big O** (worst and best case peformance for our computers).

 #### Are there multiple ways to do the same thing?

 Yes, there are multiple ways to write the same code.
 But, we can write our code in a way to make it more powerful, more effecient, more organized, and more useful.

 We will learn **Design Patterns** in Java to start wrapping our head around design patterns.

+#### What's the point?

+Computers can solve problems faster than humans and that's the power of computer programming.
+We will go over approaches to speed up computer performance for searching and optimization, analyzing **Big O** (worst and best case peformance for our computers).

 #### Do we need to create everything ouselves?